MYNTIST-IAM/IAM/GITHUB_ACTIONS_SETUP.md

 📊 Update survivability scores [automated]
 ```

-These are created by GitHub Actions bot every 6 hours.
+These are created by GitHub Actions bot every hour.

 ## Troubleshooting